Phone: view phone(330) 893-3287

 Email: Contact this Listing

-Many times tourists want to get away from eating at big chain restaurants—and Amish Country has its share of locally-owned dining choices.
-But Boyd & Wurthmann is different in that aspect due to its long history.
-It first opened as a grocery store in 1938.
-In the 1940s a green counter was built (it’s still there today!) and pies and lunches were served.
-As the demand continued to grow for seating, tables were added and the grocery store got smaller, until the entire establishment was a restaurant.
-In addition to its business history, locals have been discussing the news of the day at the famous round table that sits near the window.
-If it’s happening, they are talking about it there.
+As the demand continued to grow for seating, tables were added and the grocery store got smaller, until the entire establishment became a restaurant.
+In addition to its rich business history, locals have been discussing the news of the day at the famous round table near the window.
+If it’s important in Berlin, they are talking about it here.

 OAC Business Review: Read our Business Review